Introduction

 King’s Speech, July 2024

-Through the King’s Speech government has set out its intention to further reform the leasehold system, enacting remaining Law Commission recommendations relating to leasehold enfranchisement and the Right to Manage.
+Through the King’s Speech government has set out its intention to further reform the leasehold system, enacting the remaining Law Commission recommendations relating to leasehold enfranchisement and the Right to Manage.

 The government has suggested it will take further steps to bring the leasehold system to an end, by reinvigorating commonhold through a new comprehensive legal framework, and consulting on restricting the sale of new leasehold flats so commonhold becomes the default tenure.